 What to map first

-Start where delegated action can quietly become consequential.
+Start with a workflow that can write, use credentials, publish, deploy, or affect production.
 One workflow is enough for the first conversation if it touches any of these surfaces:

 - workflow files, CI/CD triggers, and package scripts,